almibe/ligature-rs/README.md

 #### Predicates

-Predicates are very similar to Entities in that they represent a single Identifier but they are only used in the Predicate position of a Statement or Rule.
+Predicates are very similar to Entities in that they represented by a single Identifier but they are only used in the Predicate position of a Statement or Rule.

 ## Building
 Ligature requires Gradle to be installed.